Skip to main content

 Search & Indexing

-The core of the search system is the SearchIndex class located in app/services/search_service.py.
-It maintains a mapping of lowercase tokens to sets of bookmark identifiers:
+The core of the search functionality is the SearchIndex class located in app/services/search_service.py.
+It maintains an inverted index—a mapping of individual tokens (words) to the IDs of bookmarks that contain them.

 class SearchIndex: